mithileshd27/krishnaveniskzr/README.md

 # krishnaveniskzr
-This is the webpage of schools in Sirpur Kaghaznagar
+This is the website for schools owned by us in Sirpur Kaghaznagar